zeljkofilipin/filipin.eu/_drafts/deep-work.md

 Deep work is valuable and rare.
 Shallow work is easy and common.
 Develop the skill of deep work and the world is yours.

+#### Deep Work Is Rare Introduction

+Trends in business increase shallow and decrease deep work.

 > ... big trends in business today [open offices, instant messaging, social media] actively decrease people’s ability to perform deep work, even though the benefits promised by these trends (e.g., increased serendipity, faster responses to requests, and more exposure) are arguably dwarfed by the benefits that flow from a commitment to deep work (e.g., the ability to learn hard things fast and produce at an elite level).

-#### Deep Work Is Rare Introduction

 #### The Metric Black Hole